Cork (city): Industry

 Cork City is a hub of industry in the region.
 Several pharmaceutical companies have invested heavily in the area, including American companies Pfizer, Johnson & Johnson and Swiss company Novartis.
 Perhaps the most famous product of the Cork pharmaceutical industry is Viagra.
-Cork is also the European headquarters of Apple Inc. where over 3,000 staff are involved in manufacturing, R&D and customer support.
-Logitech and EMC Corporation are also important IT employers in the area.
+Cork is also the European headquarters of Apple Inc. where over 6,000 staff are involved in manufacturing, R&D and customer support.
+Logitech and Dell (formerly EMC Corporation) are also important IT employers in the area.
 Three hospitals are also among the top ten employers in the city.

 The city is also home to the Heineken Brewery that brews Murphy's Irish Stout and the nearby Beamish and Crawford brewery (taken over by Heineken in 2008) which have been in the city for generations.
 45% of the world's Tic Tac sweets are manufactured at the city's Ferrero factory.
 For many years, Cork was the home to Ford Motor Company, which manufactured cars in the docklands area before the plant was closed in 1984.
 Henry Ford's grandfather was from West Cork, which was one of the main reasons for opening up the manufacturing facility in Cork.
-Technology has since replaced the older manufacturing businesses of the 1970s and 1980s, with people now working at several IT companies across the city area – such as Amazon.com, the online retailer, which has offices at Cork Airport Business Park.
+Technology has since replaced the older manufacturing businesses of the 1970s and 1980s, with people now working at several IT companies across the city area—such as Amazon.com, the online retailer, which has offices at Cork Airport Business Park.

 Cork's deep harbour allows large ships to enter, bringing trade and easy import/export of products.
 Cork Airport also allows easy access to continental Europe and Cork Kent railway station in the city centre provides good rail links for domestic trade.